-Subscription and Software Revenue.
-We sell our software products to end users primarily under fixed-term licenses.
-We license our software products primarily through a subscription offering which we refer to as our aspenONE licensing model, which includes software maintenance and support, known as our Premier Plus SMS offering, for the entire term.
+License Revenue.
+We sell our software products to end users, primarily under fixed-term licenses, through a subscription offering which we refer to as our aspenONE licensing model.
+The aspenONE licensing model includes software maintenance and support, known as our Premier Plus SMS offering, for the entire term.
 Our aspenONE products are organized into three suites: 1) engineering; 2) manufacturing and supply chain; and 3) asset performance management.
 The aspenONE licensing model provides customers with access to all of the products within the aspenONE suite(s) they license.
 Customers can change or alternate the use of multiple products in a licensed suite through the use of exchangeable units of measurement, called tokens, licensed in quantities determined by the customer.
 This licensing system enables customers to use products as needed and to experiment with different products to best solve whatever critical business challenges they face.
 Customers can increase their usage of our software by purchasing additional tokens as business needs evolve.